Making an Existing Bathroom Less....Basic

 Breaking Down the Bathroom Renovation Scope

-Next, tile and waterproofing protect against moisture with durable tiles and membranes.
-Modern vanities, faucets, and fixtures add style and utility, while updated lighting and ventilation keep the space bright and healthy.
+Next, new tile and waterproofing protect against moisture with durable tiles and membranes.
+Modern vanities, faucets, and light fixtures add style and utility, while updated lighting and ventilation keep the space bright and healthy.
 Finally, finishes like paint, mirrors, and shelving complete the transformation with care and precision.

 Image placeholder